terahje/cutting-edge/README.md

 :notebook: [Technologies used in development and testing](test)
 =======
->We used the following technologies to build this scheduling app:
+>We used the following technologies to build this scheduling app:<br>
->>NodeJs, Sequelize, Handlebars, Javascript, Express
+>>NodeJs, Sequelize, Handlebars, Javascript, Express<br>
->>new technologies:  Nodemon and Sweet Alert for the popups
+>>new technologies:  Nodemon and Sweet Alert for the popups<br>
->>we attempted to add a calendar feature into the app, but had difficulties implementing calendar libraries in the time we had allotted to complete this project.
+>>we attempted to add a calendar feature into the app, but had difficulties implementing calendar libraries in the time we had allotted to complete this project.<br>

 :question: [Questions](quest)
 =======